-Cinemagoers took a trip back in time to experience a night at a 1960s picture house thanks to De Montfort University Leicester (DMU)’s acclaimed film researchers and talented DMU Drama
+Cinemagoers took a trip back in time to experience a night at a 1960s picture house thanks to De Montfort University Leicester (DMU)’s acclaimed film researchers and talented DMU Drama students.

 Talent contests and publicity stunts were held throughout the evening at Leicester’s Phoenix Cinema.
 Actors playing cinemagoers, usherettes and even a commissionaire brought the evening to life before a screening of 1960s adverts, trailers and the feature One Million Years BC.

 The evening, part of DMU’s hugely successful Cultural Exchanges Festival, was the brainchild of Dr Matt Jones of DMU's Cinema and Television History Archive (CATH) who has been researching people’s memories of visits to the cinema.
 Dr Jones worked with Dr Alissa Clarke and Kelly Jordan of DMU Drama Studies to bring the research to life in this innovative way with the help of students, from first years to PhD students.

 Actual memories – such as young people trying to sneak into the cinemas to avoid paying – were re-created and the evening finished with a 1960s-themed dance.
 Special tickets and programmes were printed to commemorate the night.